sklinkusch/react-weather/README.md

 ## Features

 It features

+- an input field to filter the dropdown menu
-- a dropdown menu with 39 places around the world
+- a dropdown that contains all cities in the world with at least 50,000 inhabitants
+- a button to obtain the updated weather data for the selected city
 - a title image
 - a jumbotron for the current weather (also by an image, source: [Unsplash](https://unsplash.com))
 - image cards for an hourly forecast for the next two days